suhasmaddali/Article-Recommender-System/README.md

 ## Challenges

+When a reader is going through an article, they might sometimes get bored and feel like not reading because the present article contains information that is beyond the comprehension of a reader to understand and interpret text compared to previous articles.
+Hence their interest would drop as a result of articles being dissimilar to the already read articles.

-One of the key things to note is that an user or a reader would be more engaged to those articles that are similar to the ones read earlier.
-Therefore, if we could come up with a technology that recommends users articles, this would ensure that the reader is engaged and is likely going to read other articles as well.
+One of the key things to note is that a user or a reader would be more engaged in those articles that are similar to the ones read earlier.
+Therefore, if we could come up with a technology that recommends users' articles, this would ensure that the reader is engaged and is likely going to read other articles as well.